ZhengGuangCn/StableVirtualRegulatorySolutions/README.md

 code:

-The experimental code for this study, with relatively detailed comments included in each Python file
+The experimental code for this study, with relatively detailed comments included in each Python file.

 How to use:

 1. data_extend.py:
-   Since the number of real samples is too small, the data needs to be expanded by adding a Gaussian noise of 0.1 to the real samples and expanding to 10,000 samples
+   Since the number of real samples is too small, the data needs to be expanded by adding a Gaussian noise of 0.1 to the real samples and expanding to 10,000 samples.

    data: The real sample input values and output values used for data augmentation.